 Scottish Government Veterinary Services Programme

 We provide national veterinary disease surveillance for the Scottish Government and contribute to UK surveillance through collaboration with the Animal & Plant Health Agency (APHA) in disease monitoring and statutory disease control schemes.
 This includes livestock and wildlife disease surveillance, monitoring of antimicrobial resistance, investigation of new or novel disease outbreaks, animal health planning and promotion of good farm animal welfare practices.
-Improving animal health and welfare is important as it increases the competitiveness and sustainability of Scotland’s agricultural sector.

-SRUC Veterinary Services publish monthly and quarterly reports, where you can find updates on the disease surveillance work that we carry out for the Scottish Government.
+We also publish monthly and quarterly reports, where you can find updates on our disease surveillance work.

 Livestock and wildlife disease surveillance

-This information is used by veterinary practitioners and livestock farmers to support the implementation of disease prevention measures across Scotland.
-This ensures a proactive approach to biosecurity, health and welfare in Scottish livestock; and all producers, irrespective of size of enterprise or geographical location continue to have access to the relevant advice and information.
+Vets and livestock farmers can use the information to support the implementation of disease prevention measures across Scotland.
+This ensures a proactive approach to biosecurity, health and welfare in Scottish livestock.
+All producers, irrespective of size of enterprise or geographical location, have access to the relevant advice and information.

-The Asian hornet (Vespa velutina) is a species of hornet that is not native to the UK.
-It is smaller than our native hornet and poses no greater risk to human health than other hornets or bees.
-However, Asian hornets do pose a risk to honey bees and pollinating insects.
-This is why beekeepers are keen to stop this insect establishing in the UK, and why you should report suspected sightings.
+The Asian hornet (Vespa velutina) is an invasive species, smaller than our native hornet, that poses a risk to honey bees and pollinating insects.
+We are working together with beekeepers to stop this insect establishing in the UK and ask everyone to report suspected sightings.
 For more information please visit Beebase.

 Wild bird disease surveillance

-SRUC Veterinary Services carry out a significant number of post-mortem examinations of wild birds each year providing both disease surveillance information and supporting investigations into suspect crime.
-This includes pesticide poisoning cases where deliberate poisoning of raptors is suspected.
+We carry out a significant number of post-mortem examinations of wild birds each year, providing disease surveillance information and supporting investigations into suspect crime, such as deliberate pesticide poisoning of raptors.

 With domestic poultry at continuing risk of infection with Avian Influenza (AI) from wild birds, post-mortem examinations and sampling of target species forms part of the surveillance of the wild bird population.